Charles Grafton Page: Scientific accomplishments

-Page mounted a spiral conductor rigidly between the North and South poles of a suspended horseshoe magnet in a subsequent test trial exercise.
-When current stopped in the spiral, a ringing tone could be heard from the magnet, which Page termed galvanic music.
-Two notes were heard, one was the proper natural musical tone of the magnet and the other was an octave higher.
-It was after studying this phenomenon that Alexander Graham Bell progressed to inventing the telephone decades later.
-Other electrical engineers cited Page's electro-acoustic galvanic music mechanical vibrations as an important precedent for the development of telephone technology.
-Johann Philipp Reis constructed a telephone that produced a musical note based on Page's technology.
+In a subsequent experiment with a spiral conductor, Page mounted it rigidly between the poles of a suspended horseshoe magnet.
+When current stopped flowing in the spiral, a tone could be heard from the magnet, which Page termed 'galvanic music'.
+Thirty years later, Alexander Graham Bell cited Page's galvanic music as an important precedent for his development of telephony.